How It Works

 The Data Behind It

-Our cost of living data includes:
+Cost of living data includes:

-- Average rent (1-bedroom apartments)
+• Average rent (1-bedroom apartments) per city

 What This Tool Can't Do